heya1806/Assignment-4/README.md

 # Assignment-4
-This Python asignment consists of two tasks demonstrating the use of 'reading a file and handle errors' and 'to write and append data a file'.
+This repository contains solution to Assignment-4 for the pytho course.
+It includes two tasks

 ## Task - 1
 Read a file and handle errors
+-read a file and handle potential file errors -demonstartes use of 'try-except' blocks in python

 ## Task- 2
 Write and append data to a file
+-writes user iputs to a text file.
+-appends additional data and reads the final content

 #How to run
 -Open files in pycharm
 -Run the scripts
 -Follow the input prompts

+## Notes
+-sample test data can be added manually when prompted

-MADE BY HEYA
+MADE BY HEYA CHHAJER